 - any other district and college policy, procedure, or related matter that the district governing board determines will have a significant effect on students.

 Members of the Exectuive Board shall be elected to a 1 year term of office by the last week of April.
 The term will begin the first day after Spring Session ends and the end of the last day of the Spring session the following academic year.
 Members will be elected by the student body.

 For any student who is interested in becoming an officer, please contact the office of student life to answer any questions.
-Election packets are posted on our ASLPC website beginning Spring semester for students to complete and submit to the Student Life Advisor or the Student Life Assistant.
+Election packets are posted on our LPCSG website beginning Spring semester for students to complete and submit to the Student Life Advisor or the Student Life Assistant.

 How do I become a Senator?

-Senators are an important part of the Associated Students of Las Positas College.
+Senators are an important part of the Las Positas College Student Government.
 Being a part of student government will enhance your college experience by awarding you the opportunity to represent students on the local, state, and federal level.
 You will also get to put on exciting events that improve student life.
 Senators have important responsibilities, such as communicating with other students on a regular basis in order to be able to address students’ concerns, attending weekly meetings, sitting on campus-wide committees, attending workshops to improve skills and gain knowledge relevant to student government, recruiting new members, attending retreats and conferences, and helping out with events.
 For more information on how to become a Senator, please review the Senator Packet.
-The Senator Packet is also located in the “Forms” section of our website Senators are required to attend all ASLPC meetings.
-Go to "Dates & Deadlines to Review the Schedule.
+The Senator Packet is also located in the “Forms” section of our website.
+Senators are required to attend all LPCSG meetings.
+Please review "Dates & Deadlines to Review the Schedule.